Wolaytta people

-The Welayta (Ge'ez: ወላይታ Wolayta) are an ethnic group located in Southern Ethiopia.
+The Wolaytta (Welayta; Ge'ez: ወላይታ Wolayta) are an ethnic group mostly inhabiting in southern Ethiopia.
 According to the most recent estimate (2017), the people of Wolayta numbered 5.83 million in Welayta Zone.
 The language of the Wolayta people, similarly called Wolaitta, belongs to the Omotic branch of the Afro-Asiatic language family.
 Despite their small population, Wolayta people have widely influenced national music, dance, and cuisine in Ethiopia.